cs343d/assignment2-SparseQuery-release/README.md

 load tables from `.csv` files and run the query engine to produce the final output.

 Your job is to implement methods / functions labeled with: `// STUDENTS: FILL IN THIS FUNCTION`.
-Your implementation should generate code whose behavior matches the examples in [./expected_results/](./expected_results/).
+Your implementation should generate code whose behavior matches the examples in [./expected_results/](./expected_results/) up to the order of rows in the table.

 ## Grading and Submission